 - If the same key arrives a second time within the merchant’s TTL, the merchant SHOULD return the stored response verbatim instead of re-running the operation.

 - Cache both success AND error responses.
 A mutating call that fails after committing a side effect (e.g. order written, downstream notification failed) must NOT re-execute on retry.
-The gateway treats merchant errors with recognized codes as deterministic answers and will not retry them, but a network blip mid-response can still cause a retry — the cache is what protects against the duplicate.
+The gateway treats a well-formed error envelope as a deterministic answer and will not retry it, but a network blip mid-response can still cause a retry — the cache is what protects against the duplicate.

 - Recommended TTL: 24 hours.
 Retries beyond that window are vanishingly rare; storage costs grow if you keep them forever.